4 Ways an Entrepreneur can Prepare for the Best Year Ever

 For example, once I created a budget for my business, I broke my revenue goals down into specific targets that needed to be hit each week.
 This took the stress out of “hopefully” being able to pay my bills each month, and gave me something concrete to strive toward.

 A business budget is like a roadmap for your company that ensures you reach your destination.
-To get started, check out the vast array of templates from Microsoft or download this simple worksheet from Better Budgeting and customize it to fit your needs.
+To get started, check out the vast array of templates from Microsoft.

 2. Effectively invest in your business